uche789/understanding-web-development/system-design.md

 https://en.wikipedia.org/wiki/ACID

-## Eventual Vs immediate consistency
+## Eventual vs immediate consistency

 **Eventual consistency** in distributed systems is a consistency model that ensures high availability by allowing temporary discrepancies in data visibility across nodes.
 The system guarantees that, given enough time without new updates, all replicas will eventually converge to the same state.
 This model is suitable when the most current data does not need to be immediately visible to the client.